camisetags/camisetags/README.md

 ### Hi there 👋

-I'm a computer engineer with emphasis on software engineering, passionate about software development, always aiming to satisfy both my personal and professional growth.
-I've worked with Ruby, Python, Node.js, Typescript, Golang and PHP to develop web, REST and GraphQL APIs applications.
-I am also interested in development with languages like Elixir, Rust, Java and all the new technologies in the market.
+I'm a computer engineer specializing in software engineering, passionate about software development, always aiming to satisfy my personal and professional growth.
+I'm focused on Typescript, Node.js, Golang, and Python.
+I've also worked with web development, in which I worked with Ruby and PHP.
+I have extensive experience working with REST and GraphQL APIs applications.
+I'm also interested in languages such as Elixir, Rust, Java, and all the new technologies in the market.
+Despite all back-end experience, I also spent a good time in the front-end working with React applications in the last years.

 - 🔭 I’m currently working on @winnin.
 - 🌱 I’m currently learning typescript and DDD.